Furious President Trump Video With Ivanka And Jared Materializes

 A video of a furious President Donald Trump with Ivanka and Jared looking on has emerged.
 The president was seen in the Oval Office on Friday engaging in a heated argument with Steven Bannon and his senior advisors.
-Mr. Trump was angry due to Attorney General, Jeff Sessions, who recused himself after the President had told reporters that he had confidence in Sessions and did not see any reason for him to step down.
+Mr. Trump was angry due to Attorney General Jeff Sessions recusing himself after the president had told reporters that he had confidence in Sessions and did not see any reason for him to step down.

 Jeff Sessions found himself in trouble for being in contact with Russian ambassador Sergey Kislyak before the elections.
 He had previously under sworn testimony denied that there were no such meetings.